Table of Contents

 Rubber does degrade, maybe a little quicker than you’d want it to.
 After a few years of heavy use you can notice the abrasion or effects of sunlight or heat.
 It may crack if the extremes are bad enough.

-It’s actually a wise investment for a gym that plans on being around for a while.
+Anyway, big time commercial gyms have gotten fond of urethane dumbbells.
+We’re talking the types of gyms who are cool with spending money to get stuff that looks and performs great for years.
+The big health clubs have an image to maintain and can afford to spend what it takes to keep their image intact.
+It’s a wise investment for a gym that plans on being around for a while.
 Depending on how you count it, urethane dumbbells cost about twice that of rubber, so once they have to buy a second set of rubber dumbbells, the urethane would have have paid for themselves, and a few years after that they’re actually cheaper long term.
-So it doesn’t take long for the investment to pay off.

 Here I’m comparing the best of the urethane dumbbells on the market today, so you can make sure you get the right ones at the best price.